tsileo/blobstash/README.md

 ## Manifesto

-BlobStash is at the same time a database and web server.
+BlobStash is primarily a database, you can store raw blobs, key-value pairs, JSON documents and files/directories.

+It can also acts as a web server/reverse proxy.

 The web server supports HTTP/2 and can generate you TLS certs on the fly using Let's Encrypt.
 You can proxy other applications and gives them free certs at the same time, you can also write apps (using Lua) that lets